paldhous/ucb/2015/dataviz/md_raw/class8.md

 ![](./img/class8_17.jpg)

-#### Add a layer showing locations and capacities hospitals/skilled nursing facilities
+#### Add a layer showing locations and capacities of hospitals/skilled nursing facilities

 To import a CSV or other delimited text file with points described by latitude and longitude coordinates, select `Layer>Add Delimited Text Layer` from the top menu or click this icon: